learn-co-curriculum/jsdom-mod-the-dom-tree-readme/README.md

 ## Problem Statement

-If we want to be able to select any element on our web page via the DOM, we need to understand the way the DOM is structured.
-By tracing its hierarchy, we can quickly and efficiently select the elements we need.
+Recall that DOM programming is using JavaScript to:

+1. Ask the DOM to find an HTML element or elements in the rendered page
+2. Remove the selected element(s) or add a new element next to the selected element
+3. Adjust a property of the selected element(s)

+In previous lessons we were given the command to find the HTML element we wanted to delete.
+In this lesson, we'll learn the _methods_ on the DOM we need to use  to find (or "select") the HTML element.

+To understand those _methods_, we need to take a quick moment to talk about how the DOM tree (i.e. what we see in the 'Elements' panel of our DevTools) is used to help the DOM's _methods_ find the right nodes.

 ## Objectives

 1. Define the computer science version of "tree"
 2. Describe how the DOM works as a tree
-3. Practice exploring the DOM
+3. Explain the DOM _methods_ used to find HTML elements

 ## Define the Computer Science Version of "Tree"